moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 --- abstract

-This document describes the uses cases, requirements, and considerations that should guide the design of the encapsulation of a real-time media transport protocol as a payload in the QUIC protocol, that will be used for live media contribution, syndication, and streaming.
+This document describes the use cases that have been discussed in the IETF community under the banner of "Media Over QUIC", and recommends use cases on live media contribution, syndication, and streaming as the basis for discussions that should guide the design of protocols to satisfy these use cases.

 --- note_Note_to_Readers